yuegao04/docs/docs/deploy/standalone.md

 > - The server has ports 80 and 443 open.
 > - Visit the [official website](https://seal.io/trial.html) to apply for a trial product image.

 Run the following Docker command for standalone installation.
+For additional configuration, see following sessions.

 ```shell
 sudo docker run -d --privileged --restart=always \